 - Regardless of how light or small your drone is, you must register your drone.
 You will also need to obtain the Part 107 certificate.
 So, you need to study and pass the exam.
 Here is all about how to get a drone pilot license.

 Wrong.
-If you fly your drone for money, you must register with the Part 107 certificate, regardless of the weight of the drone. - I don’t fly for a company.
-Flying is not my full-time job.
-So I don’t need to register.
+If you fly your drone for money, you must register with the Part 107 certificate, regardless of the weight of the drone.

 Wrong.
 You must register with the Part 107 certificate whether you are a full-time or part-time drone pilot.

 Even if you’re flying to film your friend’s wedding, you need to get the certificate if you’re getting paid for it.
-If you post your videos on YouTube and turn on monetisation, you also need to get the certificate. - I registered my drone under “The Exception for Recreational Flyers”.
-So I enjoy the same rights as those who passed the exam and fly under Part 107.
+If you post your videos on YouTube and turn on monetisation, you also need to get the certificate.

 #2 Where Can You Register Your Drone?

 If you google “Drone Registration” or “Register Drone”, you may find some unofficial websites that claim they can do the registration for you.
-But you really don’t need them.
+But you don’t really need them.

 The domain of the official website ends with .faa.gov.
 And the registration websites whose domains end with .com are not real.
 Avoid them.